UptimeMonster-LLC/uptimemonster-site-monitor/README.md

 - Errors Logs: show error type, message, stack-trace and time.
 - Users: register/add, edit, delete.
 - User Activity: login, logout, login failed.
-- User Profile: Update name, email, password, etc.

-### WordPress Activity Log
-Explore detailed information about any action on your website through the WordPress activity log.
-Monitor post actions, user actions, plugin and theme actions, WordPress cron log, and timestamps.

-### Site Health Check
+### WordPress Health Check

-Receive a detailed report on your website's health and performance, including security reports.
+Receive a detailed report on your WordPress site's health and performance, including security reports.
 UptimeMonster performs examinations to detect errors, issues, and custom checks by plugins and themes.

 The Site Health Status feature evaluates performance and security aspects, categorizing issues and recommendations into three layers:

 - Critical: Number of critical issues, categorized as security or performance, with suggested solutions.
 - Recommended: List of recommendations for enhancing site health with step-by-step instructions.
 - Passed Tests: Number of items with no issues, providing detailed information.